Gallio/mbunit-v3/src/Extensions/TeamCity/Gallio.TeamCityIntegration/Readme.txt

 This plugin provides a Test Runner Extension that publishes "service messages" that TeamCity can interpret and present in its test results.

+Beginning with Gallio v3.0.7, Gallio will automatically

+Prior to Gallio v3.0.7, it was necessary to specify the TeamCity integration extension manually as an argument to the test runner.
+Now Gallio will automatically detect that it is running within the context of a TeamCity build by checking for the exitents of the "TEAMCITY_VERSION" environment variable which is predefined by TeamCity.

+>>> IF THE AUTO-DETECTION FAILS TO WORK, HERE ARE THE OLD MANUAL INSTRUCTIONS <<<

+Only use these instructions if for some reason the auto-detection appears to fail.

-To use it, set the RunnerExtensions argument of the Gallio test runner you are using to TeamCityExtension,Gallio.TeamCityIntegration
+Set the RunnerExtensions argument of the Gallio test runner you are using to
+    "TeamCityExtension,Gallio.TeamCityIntegration"

 Examples: